13 Tips You Should Know Before Visiting Christmas Markets in Germany (2024 Guide)

 Good question!
 This depends on the bank card you use.

-If you’re using Revolut or N26 bank cards like us, you can draw at any major German bank without fees as long as it’s within your free monthly withdrawal limits.
+If you’re using Wise, Revolut or N26 bank cards like us, you can draw at any major German bank without fees as long as it’s within your free monthly withdrawal limits.

 Just head over to a Deutsche Bank, Post Bank, Berliner Volksbank, or Sparkasse ATM to withdraw and get cash for free.

 You get 3 free withdrawals per month with the N26 Standard Plan (free account).
+Two free withdrawals per month (up to €200) with Wise (free account).
 And the Revolut Standard Plan (also free) allows you to withdraw up to €200 per month without fees.

 Whatever you do, DO NOT draw at an EC ATM unless you have a German bank card that allows you to withdraw cash with them for free.
 These EC ATMs are super easy to find since they’re literally everywhere.
 But they will charge you a whopping €5 per transaction.